ethanschafstall/Group_Manager/README.md

 # Group Manager Web App Documentation

 Welcome to the Group Manager web app!
 This application helps you randomly organize a list of names into groups for various activities.
 Below are simple instructions on how to use the app.
+## Installation

+1. **Git Clone :**
+   - Start by installing GitHub Desktop as well as Visual Studio Code.
+   - Log in to GitHub Desktop and clone the Git repository.
+   - Navigate to the location of the clone and open the Web folder with Visual Studio Code.
+   - Once in VSCode, go to the extension section and install LiveServer.
+   - Go to the HTML code section of the folder and launch the server at the bottom right of the screen.
+   - Select the Index file.

 ## Getting Started

 1. **Enter Names:**